Decent-ShoAib/navtacc-project/readme.md

 Step 2

-  Open the MongoDB Compass and import the shopping.products.json file which will is avaiable in the project folder
+  Open the MongoDB Compass and import the shopping.products.json file which is avaiable in the project folder

 Step 3
 ```bash